 - You need to be thorough with both the parts, as each has a considerable emphasis in the exam.

 - Analytical reasoning demands regular practice.
-One has to try their hands at various types of puzzles and arrangements on a daily basis.
+One has to try their hands at various types of puzzles and arrangements on a daily basis with NMAT study material on reasoning.
 You can begin with 2 sets of each type (per day) and gradually increase the number of sets.
 You will get comfortable with these types of questions only with great practice.

 - One has to practice other topics like directions, input-output, coding-decoding, etc as well.
 You can start with 5 questions of each of these topics a day and gradually increase the questions as you get better (in terms of speed and accuracy) Remember, these are the questions that will save your time in the exam, so don’t take them lightly!

 - Coming to Verbal Reasoning, one needs to develop a keen understanding to deal with such questions because the answer options may seem very close.
 However, if one is very clear with the basic concepts like ‘argument’, ‘conclusion’, ‘inference’, and ‘assumption’ etc, one can deal with such questions with flying colors; that too with substantial time saved.
 For example: We can generally eliminate options expressing exaggeration that is, containing words like ‘all’, ‘only’ etc

 - When attempting data sufficiency type questions, remember the most important aspect that one need not solve the whole question; just check if the question statement/s provide/s necessary information to completely solve it.
 But this topic also demands considerable practice.
 You can opt to prepare for the same in the last 15 days when you are comfortable with the other reasoning topics.

 - The test is based on four main branches of mathematics viz.
 Algebra, Geometry, Arithmetic and Modern Mathematics.